compTAG/student-resources/latex/README.md

 * templates/GHC: For submitting to the Grace hopper conference
 * templates/USP: For submitting applications to the Undergraduate Scholars Program.
-* write-up: For informal notes
+* write-up: For informal notes, including out standard macro style file!

 ## External Templates: